bnb-chain/greenfield-go-sdk/README.md

 NewPrivateKeyManager(priKey string) (KeyManager, error)

 NewMnemonicKeyManager(mnemonic string) (KeyManager, error)

-NewKeyStoreKeyManager(file string, auth string) (KeyManager, error)
 ```

 - NewPrivateKeyManager.
 You should provide a Hex encoded string of your private key.
 - NewMnemonicKeyManager.
 You should provide your mnemonic, usually is a string of 24 words.
-- NewKeyStoreKeyManager.
-You should provide a keybase json file and you password, you can download the key base json file when your create a wallet account.

 Examples: